3Cement/MyLibrary/README.md

 # MyLibrary
 It is book library app build with flask to gain experience.

-A very initial version of your own library written in flash.
-It requires correction, refinement and adding tests
+A very initial version of your own library.
+It requires correction, refinement and adding tests Need many improvements.